 Step 5: After receiving the transfer, the Foundation sends two declarations to the investor: one commitment declaration regarding the investment in the project and one receipt declaration for the investor.
 They also need to send the proof of receipt from the bank.

-Documents required for the Portugal Cultural Golden Visa
+Documents Required for the Portugal Cultural Golden Visa

-- Tax identification number (NIF)
+- Portuguese tax identification number (NIF)

 - Investor commitment statement